If you’ve ever been in debt, you probably know what financial stress feels like.

 - What are you eating?
 Try to be conscious about how much you eat and what you eat.
 A poor diet can contribute to additional health issues.

 - Are you exercising?
 Take a walk or run to clear your head.
 Even just spending some time outside can be good for your health.

-If you don’t feel like yourself or even think there is the possibility you may be depressed, seek professional help immediately.
-It is important that you take the right steps to lessen your stress levels, otherwise you’ll never be able to take steps to get your finances under control.
+If you don’t feel like yourself or even think there is a possibility you may be depressed, seek professional help immediately.
+It is important that you take the right steps to lessen your stress levels, otherwise, you’ll never be able to take steps to get your finances under control.